 25. Heat from Lightning

-A single stroke of lighting bolt can heat the surrounding air to 27,000 degree Celsius.
-Since the lightning takes so little time to travel, the heated air has no time to expand.
-This rapid heating causes an explosive expansion of the nearby air, which forms a shock wave of compressed particles in every direction.
-Similar to explosion, the rapid expanding waves create a very loud, booming burst of noise.
+A single stroke of a lightning bolt can heat the surrounding air to 27,000 degree Celsius.
+Since the lightning travels at extremely fast speed (299,792,458 m/s), the heated air has no time to expand.
+This rapid heating causes an explosive expansion of the nearby air, which forms a shock wave of compressed particles in all directions.
+Similar to an explosion, the rapid expanding waves produce a very loud, booming burst of sound.

 26. Refractive Index of Air

 The refractive index of air is slightly greater than 1.
 Variations in the refractive index can lead to the blending of light rays over long optical paths.
 The refractive index of air depends on temperature.
 Refraction effects rise with the increase in a temperature gradient.
 Mirage is a perfect example.

 Image: Brian Nevins/Red Bull Content Pool